Scouting in Minnesota: Cuyuna Scout Camp

 Twin Valley Council is home to Cuyuna Scout Camp, established as Camp Cuyuna in 1967.
 The Camp sits on 680 acre of wooded land surrounded by six lakes (Goodrich, Little Pickerel, Big Pickerel, Lily, Grass, Cranberry).
 Additionally, Lake Russell (originally Command Lake) sits entirely within the boundaries of Cuyuna Scout Camp.
 Cuyuna Scout Camp ("Cuyuna," for short) is located northeast of Crosslake, Minnesota.
 Campsites are arranged for scouts to sleep and eat as patrols with a central troop assembly area.
 Patrols draw their rations from a central Commissary and cook all of their meals together except for two Camp-wide meals, on Sunday and Friday nights.

-Voyageurs Area Council

-Headquartered in Hermantown, Minnesota, Voyageurs Area Council serves Scouts in Minnesota, Wisconsin, and Michigan.
-Its Order of the Arrow Lodge is Ka'niss Ma'ingan Lodge #196.

-Girl Scouting in Minnesota Today
+Girl Scouting in Minnesota

 Three Girl Scout Councils serve Minnesota.

 Girl Scouts - Dakota Horizons

 See Scouting in South Dakota.
 Serves a large portion of northwestern Minnesota and Rock County in southwestern Minnesota.